A priori bounds for 2-d generalised Parabolic Anderson Model: Reconstruction and Integration

 The following Schauder estimate is taken from {\cite[Lem.
+2.11]{Moinatandweber2020cpam}}, which is a version of \cite[Prop.
+2]{OSSW18} that accounts for the blow ups near the boundary and can be seen as a variant of \cite[Thm 5.12, Prop.
+6.16]{Hai14}. see also the recent work \cite{BCZ23}.

-2.11]{Moinatandweber2020cpam}}.
-There, they introduce a blow up near the space-time boundary of which they are measuring.
-For us, since we work on the torus, the blow up only appears at the time boundary.
-Recall that for $[a, b] \subset [0, 1]$, $D_a^b \assign [a, b] \times \mathbb{T}^d$.
+In {\cite[Lem.
+2.11]{Moinatandweber2020cpam}}, the authors introduce a blow up near the space-time boundary to overcome the lack of boundary conditions in the space-time periodic setting of \cite[Prop.
+2]{OSSW18}.
+Since we work on the torus, the blow up only appears at the time boundary, so we restated the theorem in our setting for clarity.